-Before the English conquest, the area of town of Conwy was occupied by Aberconwy Abbey, a Cistercian monastery supported by Welsh princes.
+Before the English conquest, the area of town of Conwy was occupied by Aberconwy Abbey, a Cistercian monastery supported by Welsh princes and burial place of representatives of the Welsh dynasty from Gwynedd.
 Aberconwy also controlled an important crossing over the Conwy River, between the coastal and inland areas of North Wales.
-English king Edward I captured Aberconwy in 1283 and decided that this place would become a strong, fortified center of the new county, and the abbey will be moved inland.
+English king Edward I captured Aberconwy in 1283 and decided that this place would become a strong, fortified center of the new county, and the abbey will be moved inland (the monastery church became the Conwy parish church).
 Edward’s plan was also symbolic, an act showing the English power.

 The construction of the town walls began in 1283 under the general supervision of master James of Saint George, the chief architect of Edward in North Wales.
 Every year, a large number of workers from all over England were mobilized, gathered in Chester, and then transported to Wales for the construction season.
-The first stage of work on the walls included digging ditches and erecting a palisade around the future town to secure the area to allow further works.
-In the years 1284-1285, Richard, deputy of master James, built the west side of the circuit.
+The first stage of work on the walls included digging ditches, erecting a palisade around the future town to secure the area to allow further works and the construction of a half-timbered mill on the Gyffin River.
+In the years 1284-1285, Richard, deputy of master James, built the north and west side of the circuit.
 It was the most vulnerable direction and was deliberately chosen as a priority.
 In 1286, John Francis, a Savoy mason master, completed the southern side of the circuit, and in 1287 the remaining section of the walls along the east quay was completed under the supervision of Philip of Darley.
 The total cost of the town walls together with the castle amounted to a huge sum of about 15,000 pounds.

 The newly created fortifications were to provide security to English colonists from nearby Cheshire and Lancashire counties.
 Although the constable of the Conwy castle was also the mayor of the town, the care of the walls was probably the responsibility of the residents, not the garrison of the castle.
 At the beginning of the 14th century, the stands for crossbowmen were modernized on the walls to further increase their defenses.